Shane Nigam: Early life

-Shane was born as eldest among three children, to actor Abi and Sunila, at Elamakkara, Kochi, Kerala.
+Shane was born as eldest among three children, to Mimicry artist Abi and Sunila, in Elamakkara, Kochi, Kerala.
 He did his schooling from Bhavans Vidya Mandir, Elamakkara.
 He was pursuing engineering at Rajagiri School of Engineering & Technology, Kochi.
 He has two younger sisters, Ahana and Aleena.
-Shane's father Abi was an actor and popular mimicry artist.
+Abi was an actor and also a popular mimicry artist.

 Career

 Film career

-Nigam made his acting debut with the film Annayum Rasoolum, portraying the role of Anna's (Andrea Jeremiah) brother.
-Later Rajeev Ravi offered him the lead role in Njan Steve Lopez but didn't take up the role.
+Nigam made his acting debut with the film Thanthonni, later Neelakasham Pachakadal Chuvanna Bhoomi, also in Annayum Rasoolum for portraying the role of Anna's (Andrea Jeremiah) brother.

-He made his debut as a lead actor in 2016 film, Kismath opposite to Shruthy Menon.
-Producer of the film Rajeev Ravi offered him the lead role, his character won praise among the Malayali audience and the movie was a commercial success.
+He made his debut as a lead actor in 2016 film, Kismath opposite Shruthy Menon.

 Nigam played a central character alongside veteran actors Amala and Manju Warrier in the 2017 film C/O Saira Banu.
 The following year, he appeared in the romantic film Eeda which was also praised by critics.

-Nigam starred in two films in 2019; the comedy-drama Kumbalangi Nights, which was highly successful on box office and received rave reviews from film critics and the romantic thriller Ishq, which opened to a lukewarm response to audiences and critics alike.
+Nigam starred in two films in 2019; the comedy-drama Kumbalangi Nights, which was highly successful on box office and received rave reviews from film critics and the romantic thriller Ishq.